Pierremarien/Hackers-Poulette/README.md

 - Maybe make a better event listener than blur (on focus switch) for the client side validation i'm not liking how it works.

+-The code neds some refactoring too the js should be in a separated file ad the validation process in php and the sending of the email should not redirect to a new page i'm working on it

 ## Deployment